 The South Carolina Vulnerable Adult Guardian ad Litem Program provides guardians ad litem for vulnerable adults who are under the custody of the South Carolina Department of Social Services.
 The adults served by the program have been abused, neglected, or exploited, or are no longer able to provide care for themselves.

 On May 16, 2014, enabling legislation for the SCVAGAL program was signed into law by Governor Nikki Haley.
-The legislation made the SCVAGAL Program part of the Lieutenant Governor’s Office on Aging.
+The legislation made the SCVAGAL Program part of the South Carolina Department on Aging.

 Since the SC Vulnerable Adult Guardian ad Litem Program started in 2011, the program has provided Guardians ad Litem for over 1300 vulnerable adults.